apache/maven-resolver/src/site/markdown/local-repository.md

 can happen based even on origin repository (if split by remote repository was enabled beforehand).

 Another use case is interesting for "branched development".
-Before, split feature, a developer simultaneously working on several branches of same project was forced to "rebuild all" (better: install all), as same built artifacts from different branches would still land in local repository on same coordinates, hence, they would constantly override each other.
-It was easy to get into false "error" state, where partial overlapping content were present in local reposiory from different branches.
-Today, one case just define unique "local prefix" for each branch it is working on (or even by project, like `-Daether.enhancedLocalRepository.localPrefix=${project}/${branch}`) and the local repository becomes usable even simultaneously (even concurrently from different terminals) as different projects and their branches can simply coexist in local repository.
+Before split feature, a developer simultaneously working on several branches of same project was forced to "rebuild all" (better: install all), as same built artifacts from different branches would still land in local repository on same coordinates, hence, they would constantly overwrite each other.
+It was easy to get into "false error" state, where partial overlapping content were present in local repository from different branches.
+Today, one can just define unique "local prefix" for each branch it is working on (or even by project, like `-Daether.enhancedLocalRepository.localPrefix=${project}/${branch}`) and the local repository becomes usable even simultaneously, even concurrently from different terminals, as different projects and their branches can simply coexist in local repository.
+They will land in different places, due different prefixes.

 #### Split repository considerations